By Marc Malloy

-A few weeks ago, a patient of ours – let’s call him Jack to protect his privacy – was discharged to home from Mission’s Memorial Hospital after fighting a serious battle with sepsis.
-He received great care at Mission which has a highly effective care process model in place; but that’s just the end of the story.
+A few weeks ago, a patient of ours – let’s call him Jack to protect his privacy – was discharged from Mission’s Memorial Hospital after fighting a serious battle with sepsis.
+He received great care at Mission, which has a highly effective care process model in place, but that’s just the end of the story.

-Jack arrived at Mission in the Ford Escape vehicle that is used by our Community Paramedics – our CaraMedic (that’s what we call them) was there to visit Jack in his home and upon checking vitals quickly concluded that Jack needed to be in the hospital right away.
-Sepsis, as you may know is serious infection of the blood and untreated in short order, it is often fatal – minutes and hours matter, and so Jack was placed in the Mission badged car and driven straight to the ER, where notified clinicians were standing by to begin the immediate treatment of IV’s and antibiotics to save Jack’s life, and yet that’s not all.
+Jack arrived at Mission in the Ford Escape vehicle that is used by our Community Paramedics.
+Our CaraMedic (that’s what we call them) was there to visit Jack in his home and upon checking vitals quickly, concluded that Jack needed to be in the hospital right away.
+Sepsis, as you may know is serious infection of the blood and untreated in short order, it is often fatal – minutes and hours matter.
+Jack was placed in the Mission badged car and driven straight to the ER, where notified clinicians were standing by to begin the immediate treatment of IV’s and antibiotics to save Jack’s life, and yet that’s not all.

-The CaraMedic was in the home because, Mary a nurse in our care management team – had been working with Jack telephonically helping to ensure that Jack got the right care at the right time and place.
+The CaraMedic was in the home because Mary, a nurse in our care management team, had been working with Jack telephonically helping to ensure that he got the right care at the right time and place.
 On this particular day, Jack reported no new signs or symptoms, and yet Mary sensed that something just wasn’t right.
-Now, you can call it intuition, or a gut feeling – but I prefer to think of it as a qualitative analysis; and based on that, Mary called the team and asked for a visit that day.
+Now, you can call it intuition or a gut feeling, but I prefer to think of it as a qualitative analysis.
+Based on that, Mary called the team and asked for a visit that day.

 Mary, of course, only knew of Jack because he emerged from our data analytics as a patient with chronic disease and a patient activation score that indicated that he needed much more guidance and help than other similarly situated patients.
-And of course the analytics would not have been possible without data architects, database developers, and systems engineers.
+Of course, the analytics would not have been possible without data architects, database developers, and systems engineers.
 Much as we call all employees in the hospital system ‘caregivers’, all the people in our population health efforts are ‘care coordinators’.

-So why did I tell you this story, well first and foremost because it’s a real patient experience that highlights what we do and why we do it.
+So why did I tell you this story?
+First and foremost, it’s a real patient experience that highlights what we do and why we do it.
 I presume that all of us have those days of endless meetings, inboxes full of noise and distractions that have little to nothing to do with our mission to improve our population health strategies.

-And why tell you the story in reverse?
-Because we have developed all that we have by following Covey’s advice – beginning with the end in mind.
-We wanted a model that would hit the major aspects of improved clinical outcomes, low costs and an excellent patient experience.
-And Jack’s story illustrates that we seem to be delivering on that front.
+Why tell you the story in reverse?
+We have developed all that we have by following Covey’s advice – beginning with the end in mind.
+We wanted a model that would hit the major aspects of improved clinical outcomes, low costs, and an excellent patient experience.
+Jack’s story illustrates that we seem to be delivering on that front.

-With our limited capacity to process the swirl of information swirling around us, we must find ways to discern the stuff that matters from that that does not; and as we develop systems in population health finding the relevant actionable information is ever more important.
+With our limited capacity to process the swirl of information swirling around us, we must find ways to discern the stuff that matters from that that does not.
+As we develop systems in population health, finding the relevant actionable information is ever more important.
 It’s rarely the case that we don’t have the ability to get the information that we need – it’s more likely that our time and attention is consumed by information that is at best not-actionable, and at worst completely irrelevant.